-A copy of all papers filed with the court shall be delivered to the Clerk's Office window on the 4th Floor of the First Street Courthouse, no later than 12:00 noon the following business day.
-All chambers copies shall comply fully with the document formatting requirements of Local Rule 11-3, including the "backing" requirements of Local Rule 11-4.1, and this Order.
-See supra at § IV.A.3.
-Counsel may be subject to sanctions for failure to deliver a mandatory chambers copy in full compliance with this Order and Local Rules 11-3 and 11-4.1.
+A copy of all papers filed with the court shall be delivered to the Clerk's Office on the 4th Floor of the First Street Courthouse, no later than 12:00 noon the following business day.
+All chambers copies shall comply fully with the document formatting requirements of Local Rule 11-3 and the "backing" requirements of Local Rule 11-4.1.1.
+Counsel may be subject to sanctions for failure to deliver a mandatory chambers copy in full compliance with this Order and Local Rules 11-3 and 11-4.1.1.